Sponsor Outreachy

 Please consider sponsoring the program at one of these game-changing levels:

 Your generous donations go to the Outreachy general fund.
-The Outreachy general fund sponsors internship stipends, staff to help applicants and interns, and resources to promote our program to people from marginalized groups in the technology industry.
+The Outreachy general fund sponsors internship stipends, staff to support applicants, interns, and mentors, and resources to promote our program to people who face discrimination and systemic bias in the technology industry of their country.

 Sponsorship perks